arturino009/POEcluster/readme.md

 # WARNING

 Tool only indexes the notables/combinations which have more than 10 active listings at the current moment on pathofexile.com/trade.
-Listing all the combinations of notables for medium cluster jewels can take up to 15 minutes because of the sheer amount of combinations.
+Listing all the combinations of notables for medium cluster jewels can take up to ~15 minutes~ 3.5 HOURS because of the sheer amount of combinations (about 1200 for medium clusters).
 The limiting factor here is the sites' rate-limiter.
+Currently the tool is allowed to make 1 request every 10 seconds, and there is nothing I can do.

 # Features